carvmi/nlwesports/README.md

 - Git and Github

 ## What I have learned
-- set css transition using hover and transform property on scale
+- set css transition using hover and transform property on scale;
-- set css animation using nth=child, transform property on translateY or X on keyframes
+- set css animation using nth=child, transform property on translateY or X on keyframes;
-- set gradient border using "background-image: linear-gradient", because divs don't have text properties
+- set gradient border using "background-image: linear-gradient", because divs do not have text properties;
-- use "display:flex" to keep elements side by side
+- use "display:flex" to keep elements inline.

 ## Contact
 milenadecarvalho2000@gmail.com